Categories

 The staff looked at a sheet and nodded.
 But we noticed they also had a wine tasting option and Kiran and Raj took up the offer – $35 per person; sort of a bar setup indoors where they serve, in ascending order of price, 7 wines – after each wine, you sip a little water to ensure the last wine’s taste is eliminated before you try the next one.
 From Kiran’s facial expression, we could guess his opinion of each wine.
 The last couple of wines are what Kiran and Raj liked.

 We took a table outdoor and ordered food but started off as is our tradition with a dessert – the Key Lime cake.
 And that was really good – so we tried the other dessert, the Lemon Cello cake, and that too was good.
 We ended up doing another round of desserts again at the end!
-As I expected, Rakesh ordered the Pomme Frites (the French name for french fries), and we repeated that as well!
+As I expected, Raghav ordered the Pomme Frites (the French name for french fries), and we repeated that as well!
 The ravioli and risotto were nice – but the best dishes, we thought, were the desserts.

 Only while leaving did we discover that there is a walking tour of the vineyard too – but we were running out of time and had to head back.

-At night, we made a trip to Walmart at 10 pm because I wanted to buy a few items, but what ended up happening was that Rakesh went on an impulsive shopping spree and filled his cart!
+At night, we made a trip to Walmart at 10 pm because I wanted to buy a few items, but what ended up happening was that Raghav went on an impulsive shopping spree and filled his cart!
 Eventful end to the day.

 In case you are planning a trip; website with details of the mountain: https://www.pilotmountainnc.org/